mcsimenc/PhyLTR/README.md

 # PhyLTR: de novo LTR retrotransposon annotation, classification, and phylogenetic analysis

-PhyLTR is a software pipeline built from open source software.
 The main program is written in Python 3.
 Many of the routines in PhyLTR are parallelized, but it is not written for MPI so parallel components can only run on CPUs that share memory, i.e. on a single node.
 As the pipeline runs, paths to intermediate results like alignments are stored in the file PhyLTR/status.
 If the execution is interrupted, this file is used to allow PhyLTR to resume more or less where it left off.
 ---
 #### Output
 PhyLTR populates a directory structure (default=PhyLTR.output/) keeping results for different clusterings separate.
 The results obtained prior to clutering are used for any post-clustering analysis.
 Within `PhyLTR.output` (default):